jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 On Namada, the validators are full nodes of Ethereum and their stake is also accounting for security of the bridge.
 If they carry out a forking attack on Namada to steal locked tokens of Ethereum their stake will be slashed on Namada.
-On the Ethereum side, we will add a limit to the amount of ETH that can be locked to limit the damage a forking attack on Namada can do.
-To make an attack more cumbersome we will also add a limit on how fast wrapped ETH can be redeemed.
+On the Ethereum side, we will add a limit to the amount of assets that can be locked to limit the damage a forking attack on Namada can do.
+To make an attack more cumbersome we will also add a limit on how fast wrapped Ethereum assets can be redeemed from Namada.
 This will not add more security, but rather make the attack more inconvenient.

 ## Ethereum Events Attestation
 We want to store events from the smart contracts of our bridge onto Namada.